 In addition to the Drafting Assistant's dynamic construction lines, it is possible to create construction lines that display until hidden or removed.
-There are two methods for creating permanent construction lines: strokes, and the Construction command in the Layout menu.
+There are three methods for creating permanent construction lines: strokes, with the Construction Line tool and the Construction command in the Layout menu.
 Construction lines automatically appear on the construction layer, not the work layer of the drawing.
 Hide the construction layer to view or print the drawing without construction lines.